-The biodiversity of Chile is characterized by its high endemism: it is a territory isolated by the desert, the mountain range and the sea, where unique species live.
+Chile’s biodiversity is characterized by its high endemism, home to a vast array of unique species; a territory surrounded by desert, mountains, and sea.
 As is the case globally, this biodiversity is threatened by human activity—anthropic pressures—from the destruction of habitats to climate change.

 We want to contribute to the conservation and protection of natural life through the creation and support of innovative research projects.
-We are interested in generating actions in multidisciplinary collaboration, to achieve dialogues and exchange of experiences from various perspectives.
+We are interested in generating action through the various exchanges and thus fresh outlooks gained from multidisciplinary collaboration.

-The care for and protection of wetlands are also a priority for our Foundation, environments characterized by their fragility, their contribution to regulating the climate at a global level and by accommodating a wide variety of natural life.
-Together with a large network of institutions, we support the study and care of forests, coastal edges, seas and oceans, rivers and glaciers.
+Our Foundation also prioritizes the care for and protection of wetlands, environments characterized by their fragility, their contribution to climate regulation on a global level, and their wide variety of natural life.
+Together with a large network of institutions, we support the study, care, and conservation of forests, coastal edges, seas and oceans, rivers and glaciers.